top of page

 Against Gravity

-Rivers flow uphill, clouds lie on the land,
+Rivers flow uphill, clouds lie on land,

-The moon meets the sun with a trembling hand.
+moon meets sun with a trembling hand.

 Their lovemaking sparks both Heaven and Hell,

-And leaves even darkness enchanted, compelled.
+leaves even darkness enchanted, compelled.

 Two souls collide where reason won’t tread,

-Where love’s not a checklist or gossip’s thread.
+where love’s not a checklist or gossip’s thread.

 Not judged by the years or the world’s cruel stance—

-Just two hearts, two minds, in a reckless dance.
+just two hearts, two minds, in a reckless dance.

 They say we’re mismatched, out of sync, misaligned,

-That your spring should not chase what’s autumn-defined.
+that your spring should not chase what’s autumn-defined.

 But what do clocks know of fate’s hidden art?